threefoldfoundation/threefold_data/content/project/sequoyah/sequoyah.md

 ## Mission

-Ecologically sound, conflict-free sources for diamonds and alloys.
+Ecologically sound, conflict-free sources for diamonds and alloys, and provide a safe haven for their customers' data - the gold of the internet.

 ## Impact